Image from the movie Alien - from cosmos.com

 User Persona.

-Revising the Problem
+Defining the Problem

-From the interview insights and creating the persona, we were able to have a clear idea of the problem we wanted to tackle.
+From the interview insights and creating the persona, we were able to have a clear idea of the problem we wanted to tackle:

 Students not being able to organize and budget their finances in a simple and easy manner.